jeancflanagan/jeancflanagan/_documentation/images.md

 - Photoset images are stored in the /photosets directory in the static directory.
 - Other photos (like the About page portrait) are stored in the root of the static folder.
 - Add "-featured" to the end of smaller-sized featured photos for excerpts.

+### Loading photos

+Photos are loaded to a static server run on Amazon S3.

+- In the terminal in the repo directory, run `rake optimize` to run the entire _static folder through imageoptim.
+Alternately, run the folder through the standalone imageoptim app.
+- In the terminal, run `rake load` to load the photos on to the static server.

+### Adding photos to posts

+Once the photos are loaded, add the photos to the front matter of a post.
+The front matter contains all of the attributes for an image (except for class attributes for layout) so that an image can be inserted using a custom liquid filter.

+- Add the file names to the front matter for each writing post or photoset post.
+- For each image, add a corresponding line in the front matter for an alt tag (`image_alt` array).
+This is the `alt=""` HTML attribute for the image.
+- For each image, optionally add a corresponding line in the front matter for a caption (`image_caption` array).
+This is the `<figcaption>` HTML element.
+- To insert an image into a writing post, add the liquid tag `{% figure_img %}` adding other variables as necessary.
+The syntax is {% figure_img class 0 caption %}` which can be broken down to:
+  - `class` – possible values are `right`, `left` and `narrow`. `narrow` can be added to `right` or `left` to constrain the width of the image
+  - `0` – possible values are index numbers starting at 0.
+The first image in the array is 0, followed by 1 and so on.
+Pick the image number by its position in the front matter array.
+This index number will assign the inline image `src` as well as the alt and caption values.
+  - `caption` – this is an optional value.
+If you enter nothing here, there will be no caption, while entering caption will insert the caption from the array.
+- Photo posts will automatically generate their content from the array using the Liquid loop code `{% include photoset-loop.html %}` (which is included automatically in every photoset post generated through the command `rake post`).